andrekh/tase/README.md

 # TASE

 TASE scans and retrieves information from game servers using the Valve and GamespyV1 protocols.
 It also provides geolocalization information for the servers it scans.
-The information is written into an output JSON file.
+The results are written into an output JSON file.

 ## Features